Boxing styles and technique: Guards

-There are 4 main defensive positions (guards or styles) used in boxing:
+There are four main defensive positions (guards or styles) used in boxing:

 All fighters have their own variations to these styles.
 Some fighters may have their guard higher for more head protection while others have their guard lower to provide better protection against body punches.
-Many fighters don't strictly use a single position, but rather adapt to the situation when choosing a certain position to protect them.
+Many fighters do not strictly use a single position, but rather adapt to the situation when choosing a certain position to protect them.

 Classic Guards or Basic Guards: The modern Classic Guards are often the first Guards taught to boxers as the initial guard position is easy to learn, and they are effective against haymakers, which is the type of punch many untrained fighters and beginners use often.
 Guards fitting into this category include: